 A unique strength of the University of Texas Marketing Department is the breadth of its expertise in all areas of marketing including consumer behavior, marketing strategy and quantitative modeling.
 Our faculty and students bring rigorous training and backgrounds in business, economics, engineering, management, psychology and statistics to bear in their cutting-edge examination of marketing topics.

 These are exciting times at the McCombs Business School.
 Our students are starting their faculty careers at top research universities around the world including Stanford University, Ohio State University, Indiana University, and Washington University in St. Louis”.
 The University of Texas is located in Austin, Texas, a growing green and high-tech city that is consistently rated as one of the top U.S. cities.
 If you want to be a leader in developing and disseminating marketing knowledge, we hope you will consider the University of Texas Marketing Ph.D. program.

 To be eligible for admission to the doctoral program in marketing, we require an applicant to have (at least) a bachelor's degree from an accredited college or university, and a high level of competency in the English language.

 All doctoral students are admitted for a full-time degree program, which begins in the fall.
 Spring enrollment is not permitted.
-We receive over 100 applications each year for three to six spots in the entering class, so the admissions process is very competitive.
+We receive over 100 applications each year for approximately two to four spots in the entering class, so the admissions process is very competitive.
 For example, the average GMAT percentile score for entering students is typically around the 95th percentile.

 All applicants are required to take either the General Test of the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT) in time for the results to reach the Department of Marketing by the application deadline, December 15.
 The test must be taken within the past five years.
 International students must also submit an official report of the Test of English as a Foreign Language (TOEFL).
 An exception is made for foreign students who obtained a bachelor's degree in the U.S. or another English-speaking country.